- About SPD

 Question: What is special about SPD’s IT Training Programme?

-The computer labs in the IAC are specially equipped with a wide range of assistive technology devices and software for those who may need them to attend classes.
+The computer labs in SPD are specially equipped with a wide range of assistive technology devices and software for those who may need them to attend classes.
 Facilities are disabled–friendly with accessibility features to cater to trainees of different disabilities.